vesjoao-boop/LCA-ML-Impact-Prediction/README.md

 #### 📊 Dataset Overview

-The provided anonymized dataset is structured to train supervised learning algorithms.
+The provided generic dataset is structured to train supervised learning algorithms.
 It consists of:

 * **20 Input Features (X):** Representing the process parameters, material inputs, or aggregated LCI flows.
 * **3 Target Features (y):** Representing the specific environmental impact categories (LCIA results) to be predicted by the model.